 You can learn more by reading Why is Filipino Spelled with an ‘F’ when the Philippines is spelled with a ‘Ph’? by clicking here.

 10 Myths Debunked About The Philippines

-Some of the myths about the Philippines are that doctors and nurses can have tattoos, if it’s okay to drink the tap water and whether or not you are allowed to wear shorts in the Philippines.
+Some of the myths about the Philippines are that doctors and nurses can have tattoos if it’s okay to drink the tap water and that you are not allowed to wear shorts in the Philippines.
 Also, there are some myths that people think everyone in the Philippines is skinny, has no diabetes, and vegetables are one of the main staples of their diet.